redis/redis-snap/README.md

 ## Supported Operating Systems

-Redis officially tests this distribution against the following OSes:
+Redis officially tests the latest version of this distribution against the following OSes:

 - Ubuntu 24.04
 - Ubuntu 22.04